-The Local History Department is located in at the library is Harrison Township and is open:
+The Local History Department is located in the Community Library of Allegheny Valley across from the young adult section and is open:

 Monday through Thursday: 12:00 p.m. – 6:00 p.m.

-Saturday: Please call the library for an appointment.
+Saturday: Please call the library or email [email protected] for a Saturday appointment.

 Local History and Genealogy Resources Available